SamAdepoju/SQL/README.md

 This SQL project at SZA LLC will result in a well-organized and secure data environment, empowering the company to make data-driven decisions, streamline operations, and enhance overall productivity.

-By addressing these tasks, we aim to create a robust SQL foundation that aligns seamlessly with SZA LLC’s business objectives....
+By addressing these tasks, we aim to create a robust SQL foundation that aligns seamlessly with SZA LLC’s business objectives.

 1. What is the total sales revenue for all the dataset?